Kroneckera/random-projections/README.md

 - The exact probability density function of projections
 - The exact expected absolute difference E[|X-Y|] between two random points' projections
+- Polygon geometric properties (area and perimeter)
-- Monte Carlo approximations of these values with configurable sample sizes
+- Monte Carlo approximations of expected distances with configurable sample sizes

 These calculations are performed for both:
 - Points sampled uniformly from the **interior** of the convex polygon